I am an online writer with a love for animals. I've been a contributor to many sites including eHow, Xomba, Helium, and HubPages.

-- You can spread chunky peanut butter on items around the yard, such as rotting logs, to give the chickens something to peck at.
+- Peanut Butter: You can spread chunky peanut butter on items around the yard, such as rotting logs, to give the chickens something to peck at.
 Peanut butter also provides them with extra protein.

-- You can spread cooked rice on rotting logs as well.
+- Cooked Rice: You can spread cooked rice on rotting logs as well.

-- Cooked pasta, depending on the shape, can be hung in low bushes for the chickens to jump and peck at.
+- Cooked Pasta: Depending on the shape, cooked pasta can be hung in low bushes for the chickens to jump and peck at.

-- Roll hard boiled eggs across the lawn for them to chase and tear up.
+- Hardboiled Eggs: Roll hardboiled eggs across the lawn for them to chase and tear up.

-- Meaty bones are fun for the chickens to clean up.
+- Meaty Bones: These are fun for the chickens to clean up.
 They can also drag them around the coop when playing keep-away.

-- You can spread cornmeal, oatmeal, or grits on logs for the chickens to scrape off.
+- Grains and Grit: You can spread cornmeal, oatmeal, or grits on logs for the chickens to scrape off.
 They will enjoy pecking at the food in all the little nooks and crannies.

-- Roll a pine cone in peanut butter and then dip it in bird seed.
-Hang the pine cone in a place where the birds can peck the goodies off.
+- PB Pinecone: Roll a pinecone in peanut butter and then dip it in bird seed.
+Hang the pinecone in a place where the birds can peck the goodies off.

-- Freeze some larger treats inside a block of ice.
+- Frozen Treats: Freeze some larger treats inside a block of ice.
 It's a great way for chickens to cool off on a hot day.

 Re-Purposed Kiddie Toys for Chickens